Intervals and Segments of the Electrocardiogram

 The QT interval represents the electrical ventricular systole, that is, the set of ventricular depolarisation and repolarisation.

 Its value varies with the Heart Rate, so it is advisable to adjust its value to the Hear Rate.

-This is done by obtaining the Heart Rate corrected QT interval (QTc) with Bazett’s formula (dividing the QT interval by the square root of the RR interval).
+This correction is done with Bazett’s formula (dividing the QT interval by the square root of the RR interval).